The comparative statics of dominance: Applications

 \begin{remark} For any economy $(\objects,U)$ and sub-population $\situations \subseteq \Situations$, by the `cautious' version of Pearce's lemma \parencite[see e.g.][Theorem~1.7]{Myerson1991}, an allocation $x \in \objects$ belongs to $\text{PF}_\situations(\objects,U)$ if and only if there exist strictly positive weights $(\lambda_i)_{i \in \situations}$ such that $x \in \argmax_{y \in \objects} \sum_{i \in \situations} \lambda_i U(y,i)$. \footnote{Curiously, this characterisation of $\text{NWD}$ does not extend straightforwardly to infinite sets $\objects$ of objects/allocations \parencite[see][]{CheKimKojimaRyan2024}.
 By contrast, the familiar (`incautious') Pearce's lemma for $\text{NSD}$ \parencite[see e.g.][Theorem~1.6]{Myerson1991} extends directly to infinite $\objects$ given some compactness and upper semi-continuity.} In other words, membership of the Pareto frontier is equivalent to being the optimal choice of a utilitarian planner, for some Pareto weights.
 This motivates interest in the Pareto frontier as defined above (the \emph{deterministic} allocations that are not dominated by any \emph{mixture} over allocations).
 One could of course also consider an alternative definition in which only dominance by \emph{allocations} is contemplated; we do this in \cref{sec:pure} below. \end{remark}

-\Cref{thm:maintheorem} characterises which payoff transformations generate expansion or contraction of the Pareto frontier $\text{PF}_S(\objects,U)$ of every economy $(\objects,U)$ for every sub-population $\situations \subseteq \Situations$.
+\Cref{thm:maintheorem} characterises which payoff transformations generate expansion or contraction of the Pareto frontier $\text{PF}_\situations(\objects,U)$ of every economy $(\objects,U)$ for every sub-population $\situations \subseteq \Situations$.
 One upshot is that such transformations must be individual-by-individual, with no scope for one individual's preferences to influence how another individual's preferences are transformed.
-The other upshot (by \hyperref[theorem:pratt]{Pratt's theorem}) is that contraction requires each individual to become less risk-averse, while (neglecting some exceptional cases) expansion requires that each individual become more risk-averse.